-In particular, given a representation $G \to GL_n(\mathbb{R})$, we can understand the set of vector bundles with a $G$-structure.
-This includes real oriented, complex, and symplectic bundles, as well as spin and metaplectic structures on bundles. \item More generally, some classifying spaces of topological monoids have the rational homotopy type of an H-space.
-This includes the classifying space $BG_n=\operatorname{BAut}(S^n)$ for $S^n$-fibrations \cite[Appendix 1]{Milnor} \cite{Smith}; therefore, the set of fibrations $S^n \to E \to X$ over a finite complex $X$ up to fiberwise homotopy equivalence is computable. \end{enumerate} Conversely, most sufficiently complicated simply connected spaces do not satisfy condition \eqref{isH}.
+In particular, given a representation $G \to GL_n(\mathbb{R})$, we should be able to understand the set of vector bundles with a $G$-structure.
+This includes real oriented, complex, and symplectic bundles, as well as spin and metaplectic structures on bundles.
+However, doing this in practice requires paying attention to computational models of Lie groups, Grassmannians, bundles, and so forth. \item More generally, some classifying spaces of topological monoids have the rational homotopy type of an H-space.
+This includes the classifying space $BG_n=\operatorname{BAut}(S^n)$ for $S^n$-fibrations (see \cite[Appendix 1]{Milnor} and \cite{Smith}); therefore, the set of fibrations $S^n \to E \to X$ over a finite complex $X$ up to fiberwise homotopy equivalence is computable. \end{enumerate} Conversely, most sufficiently complicated simply connected spaces do not satisfy condition \ref{isH}.
 The main result of \cite{CKMVW} shows that the extension problem is undecidable for even-dimensional spheres, which are the simplest example.
 Other examples include complex projective spaces and most Grassmannians and Stiefel manifolds.